mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0-1.0.0/version-policy/index.md

 ## Istio Support Status

 Istio is a required pre-requisite for Kaptain.
 Istio usage is only supported in conjunction with Kaptain and the configurations delivered as part of Kaptain.
-All other usage of Istio is considered `experimental`
+All other usage of Istio is considered `experimental`.